The Magician as The Believer

 In the original version of the Tarot the Magician was a sleigh of hand artist, a practitioner of stage magic.
 So one psychological interpretation of this card could be to represent the power of the subconscious to play tricks on us, for example when we lack awareness.
 In my cards this trickster side of the subconscious would be played by the raccoon wearing a mask and disguised as a magician.

 The journey in the Tarot (or psychological work) begins when the Fool meets the Magician.
-Not the stage magician, but a priest of sorts, who acts as an adviser and guide to the novice, the Fool (in my card, the fool is the bunny rabbit).
+Not the stage magician, but a priest of sorts, who acts as an adviser and guide to the novice, the Fool.
 The guide can be a therapist or it could represent the subconscious providing dreams, ideas, or fantasies.
 This would be another psychological interpretation for this card, as the stage where one uses imagination (the magic of the Cheshire cat) to express the inner world.

 The Magician points his wand upward and finger downward to signify as above so below, the outer world reflecting the unconscious within.
 So the magician symbolizes the ability to act as a go-between between the spiritual world above and the human world below.
 The same can be seen in my card where the raccoon points his magic wand toward the sky while his tail hangs toward the ground.

 The infinity sign on the Magician's head indicates the infinite possibilities of creation with the will.
 Likewise, anything can come out of a magician's top hat, as the one sitting above the raccoon's head.
 The raccoon wearing a mask could also point to the Persona, the face we show to the world (and possibly being identified with it).